API 580 - Risk Based Inspection

-- There are 70 questions, all multiple-choice and closed-book.
+- There are 80 questions, of which only 70 are scored.
+The remaining 10 are pretest, which are not scored.
+All questions are multiple-choice and closed-book.
 Paper and reference materials are not allowed into the examinations.

-- This examination has a set passing scaled score.
+- This exam has a set passing scaled score.

 - The certification term for API 580 Risked Based Inspection is three years.

 - At this time, employment verification is not required to recertify.

 - You may apply for recertification 90 days prior to the certification expiration date.
 Apply online in the ICP Portal.

 - API also allows a 90-day grace period for submitting a recertification application.
 Late fees will apply.